- What is Hibachi?

 How To Keep your Hibachi Grill In Good Condition

-- Wait until hibachi is fully cooled before storing
+- Wait until hibachi is fully cooled and cleaned before storing

 - Store in a weatherproof area, don’t leave it outside in the elements after use!